 It’s time to say goodbye to Cambodia and head for home.
 This morning we have one last chance to shop the local markets before catching our flight back to Australia.

 We believe in making our experiences as inclusive as possible and being completely upfront with any associated costs so you can plan for your big adventure.
 Your adventure fee includes:

 International flights (departing from Brisbane, Sydney or Melbourne)

 We recommend bringing an additional $200USD as spending money for any little extras you’d like to purchase including a couple of meals when we are out exploring in town.
 You will also need to purchase a Cambodian entry visa at ~$25USD.

 How do I book my trip?

-If you’ve already decided you want to join us on one of our travel adventures simply complete the enquiry form and you will receive an information kit with a copy of the registration form and instructions about how to pay your deposit.
+If you’ve already decided you want to join us on one of our travel adventures simply complete the registration form and you will receive an information and instructions about how to pay your deposit.
 You can always contact our team if you need any assistance with this process.